NMR Spectroscopy Principles, Interpreting an NMR Spectrum and Common Problems

 An NMR spectrum provides a lot of information about the molecules present in the sample.
 First, chemical groups within a molecule can be identified from chemical shift values.
 In the example provided in Figure 5, acetic acid (H3C-COOH) has four protons so you could be forgiven for expecting to see four signals in the spectrum.
 However, the three protons of the methyl group (CH3) are magnetically equivalent and therefore have the same chemical shift.
 This means that one signal comes from the CH3 group and the other one, from the proton in the carboxylic acid group (COOH).
 Secondly, in 1H-NMR spectra, signal area is proportional to the number of atomic nuclei producing that signal (this does not apply to 13C-NMR spectra).
 In this example, if the areas of both signals were to be calculated, the most intense signal will be three times larger than the other.
 This is in accordance with the fact that one signal represents the three protons from the CH3 group (signal at δ = 2.0 ppm) and the other one the proton from the COOH group (signal at δ = 11.5 ppm).9,10

-The spins of two nuclei that are connected through a few chemical bonds can interact, causing a phenomenon known as scalar coupling.
+The spins of two nuclei that are connected through a few chemical bonds can interact, causing a phenomenon known as scalar coupling which splits the signals.
 Typically, this coupling is only observable when the number of chemical bonds separating two nuclei does not exceed four.
 The splitting of the signals follows a pattern that depends on the number of coupled nuclei and on a coupling constant (J) defined by the type of nuclei and the distance (in chemical bonds) between them.
 The characteristic shape of a split signal is called multiplicity and provides additional information about the molecule.
 This multiplicity can be calculated using the N+1 rule.
 This rule states that if a proton shows scalar coupling with N protons attached to contiguous carbon nuclei, its signal will split into N+1 peaks with relative intensities defined by the Pascal’s triangle (Figure 6).
 Peak splitting because of the scalar coupling causes a reduction of the peak intensity.
 Finally, the observation of signals arising from an effect called the nuclear Overhauser effect (NOE) is essential for structural determination of macromolecules, since it emerges from the interaction of nuclear spins of atoms that are spatially close, but distant in the molecular sequence.6,7,8,9,10

 Figure 6: Example of a scalar coupling.
 If there is no scalar coupling (top), NMR signals from HA and HB appear as simple peaks.
 However, if the two nearby protons HA and HB show scalar coupling with a constant J (bottom), the signals will split.
 Both protons HA and HB are coupled with one proton attached to a contiguous carbon nucleus, following the N+1 rule each proton signal will split into two signals, forming a doublet and the split distance will be equal to the coupling constant, J.